 about

 From the time I was a kid I have been passionate about traditional fiber art techniques.
-When I moved to the United States in the early ’90s, I started exploring media such as quilting and hand spinning.
+When I moved to the United States in the early ’90s, I learned quilting and hand spinning.

 Since 2010 I became particularly interested on how artistic intervention can be an opportunity for community engagement and I started designing and coordinating Graffiti Knitting and Community Weaving projects.
-In the past 10 years, Wet Felt Making has become my main medium.
+Around the same time I choose wet felting as my main medium.
+In my felt I aim for texture and interesting surfaces while keeping the work decoratively uncluttered.
+Patterns and shapes are achieved through the felting process more than from following a predetermined design.

 From 2012 to 2015 I worked and showed at Studio15 of the Arts Walk in the Brookland neighborhood of Washington DC.
 In the spring of 2016 I joined Potomac Fiber Arts Guild and Potomac Fiber Arts Gallery.
-Since 2017 I have been part of the Glen Echo Park Partnership for the Arts’ teaching body with classes in knitting, felting, Nuno felt and fiber arts related camps for kids.
-At the moment I am maintaining a fiber art studio in my home in Takoma Park, MD.
+From 2017 to 2020 I have been part of the Glen Echo Park Partnership for the Arts’ teaching body, with classes in knitting, felting, and fiber arts related camps for kids.
+I am now maintaining a fiber art studio in my home in Borgo dei Fieschi, Italy.

 2018